 Pool coping is the material that surrounds the edge of the pool, often with a small overhang.
-Most pool coping has a faintly rough surface on the top to provide grip for wet feet, while also being sturdy enough to protect the top edge of the pool from damage.
+Most pool coping has a rough surface on the top to prevent slipping and provide grip for wet feet.
+It is also sturdy enough to protect the pool’s top edge from damage.

-- It Prevents Growing Damage: A small crack in the top of a pool could escalate into a much bigger crack that breaks your entire pool apart.
-By protecting the top, which is one of the most vulnerable areas, the risk of this happening goes down significantly.
+- It prevents damage – A small crack in the top of a pool could escalate into a much bigger crack that breaks apart your entire swimming pool.
+Protecting the top, one of the most vulnerable areas, significantly lowers the risk of this happening.

-- It Looks Better: Pool coping offers an attractive, finished look to pools.
-Without it, your pool may look like there’s something out of place.
+- It looks better – Pool coping offers an attractive, finished look to pools.
 We’ll get into some of the materials and designs you can choose from below.

 Here are the most common types of coping materials currently on the market.